EvasiveXkiller/diitbot-public/README.md

 ```

+# Issues

+There are a few known issues that may occur during the operation of the bot.
+- The `$play` command does not support playlists yet.
+This will be resolved in a future update when and shall neccessary.
+- Uno "skip" card sometimes behaves wierdly.
+Known Issue.
+- There might be a chance that the UNO game might behave wierdly and not accept any more cards.
+This is due to the games subsystem running out of RAM.
+Use the `$reset` command to reset the bot.
+Please do note that all progress is lost at this point.

 # Tech
 > The best discord bot is a bot that is system that is designed from the ground up